-FIRST launched Steamworks with a new challenge human player s competing on the field.
+FIRST launched Steamworks with a new challenge - human players competing on the field.
 Our team members were excited to see how this game would play out.
-During Build Season, things didn't go as planned and the parts from Vertec were delayed.
-Not having any parts, the team decided to modify the schedule.
-CGW took two days to rest and then extended the weekday schedule by one hour; instead of meeting for three hours every night, they met for four.
-Once the parts were in and Thumper was assembled, the team competed at both the Utah and Colorado

-Regionals.
-CGW ended the season with the Engineering Inspiration, Safety, and
+During Build Season, things didn't go as planned and the parts from our manufacturing sponsor were delayed.
+Our team flexed around this setback and extended each meeting by an hour once the parts arrived to stay on schedule.
+Once Thumper was assembled, the team competed at both the Utah and Colorado Regionals.
+CGW ended the season with the Engineering

-Creativity Awards.
-Just like the year prior, the Engineering Inspiration award allowed us to compete at Championshps..
+Inspiration, Safety, and Creativity Awards.
+Just like the year prior, the Engineering Inspiration Award allowed us to compete at Championships.
+Madison Rutherford, our CEO, won Dean's List in Denver.